smitkoli18ce5005/MDP_Employee_Wage_TypeScript/readme.md

 9 - Task_4  | Find the first occurrence when Full Time Wage was earned using find function 9 - Task_5  | Check if Every Element of Full Time Wage is truly holding Full time wage 9 - Task_6  | Check if there is any Part Time Wage
+9 - Task_7  | Find the number of days the Employee Worked